Delaware Court Records

 Tel: (302) 856–5340

-Sussex County and New Castle County require that a requester books an appointment before the State Bureau of Investigation office is visited.
-Whereas Kent County does not require a prior appointment schedule, it is only expected that the requester visits the office within the office hours.
-New Castle and Kent County accept cash, credit or debit card, money order, certified or company checks made to Delaware State Police to pay for the state background check.
+Sussex County and New Castle County require that requesters book an appointment before visiting the State Bureau of Investigation office.
+Kent County does not require a prior appointment schedule; it is only expected that the requester visit the office within office hours.
+New Castle and Kent County accept cash, credit or debit card, money order, certified, or company checks made out to Delaware State Police to pay for the state background check.
 However, Sussex County does not accept cash.

 - The name of the person involved in the record, unless said person is a juvenile